Singularities of the moduli space of level curves: The singularities of the moduli space of level curves

 \subsection{Noncanonical singularities}

-The problem of describing the locus of noncanonical singularities within the moduli space of stable level-$\ell$ curves is is treated locally: we systematically study the action of $\aut\level$ on $\defo\level$.
-By the \rsbt\ criterion, the age invariant introduced below detects the cases where noncanonical singularities occur.
+The problem of describing the locus of noncanonical singularities within the moduli space of level-$\ell$ curves is treated locally: we systematically study the action of $\aut\level$ on $\defo\level$.
+By the \rsbt\ criterion, the age invariant introduced below detects in terms of rational numbers the cases where noncanonical singularities occur.

+Throughout the rest of the paper we use the notation $\{x\}$, which stands for the fractional part of a real number $x$; in other words, we set $\{x\}:=x-\lfloor x\rfloor$.

 Although we do not use this point of view in this paper, we mention in passing that Abramovich, Graber, and Vistoli have introduced in \cite{AGV}, a global age grading function defined on the cyclotomic inertia stack